-Lou Gerstner wrote, "People truly do what you inspect, not what you expect." … Lest we forget, these "inspection pages" exist because chief executives are "people" too.
+Lou Gerstner wrote, "People truly do what you inspect, not what you expect." … Lest we forget, "inspection pages" such as these exist because chief executives are "people" too.

-Arvind Krishna's 2020-24 Revenue and Profit Growth Performance
+Arvind Krishna's 2020 through 2025 Revenue and Profit Growth Performance

 - The Importance of Revenue and Profit Growth